-How Rendering Works
+How GPU Rendering Works

 Note that the luma.gl documentation includes a series of tutorials that explain how to render with the luma.gl API.